dsabarinathan/S_Box-Generation/README.md

 # S_Box-Generation
-This S Box generated from DNA Sequence.
-Chaotic Image Encryption Technique using S-box based on DNA Approach paper is used as reference for creating the S_Box
+S-Box id generated from DNA Sequence. **Chaotic Image Encryption Technique using S-box based on DNA Approach** paper is used as reference for creating the S_Box